Mogreine/claude-calories-tracker/README.md

 The script builds the Docker image and runs it, exposing the port specified in the `PORT` environment variable (defaults to `3000`).
 Pass the `--update` flag to pull the latest changes before rebuilding.
 You can optionally provide the branch name (defaults to `main`):

 ```bash
 ./docker_run.sh --update [branch]
 ```

+## OpenAI configuration

+Set the `OPENAI_API_KEY` environment variable with your API key so the server can transcribe audio and calculate nutrition using the OpenAI API.

 ## Testing